aryanmikaeili/Pointnet/README.md

 # Pointnet
-This is a pytorch implementation of Pointnet model
+This is a pytorch implementation of Pointnet (<a href="https://github.com/aryanmikaeili/Pointnet">https://github.com/aryanmikaeili/Pointnet</a> model